oceanproteinportal/data-file-templates/README.md

 # Ocean Protein Portal - Data File Templates #

-Templates for data files for contribution to the Ocean Portein Portal
+Templates for data files for contribution to the Ocean Portein Portal (V 1.1).

 ## Creating an Ocean Protein Portal Data Submission